Sphinx Themes: Introduction#

 Hopefully, the HTML code rest of the page is up to the theme, i.e. you can develop any web page HTML code except document body, global ToC and local ToC.

-Every theme must contain theme.conf.
-It is a text file with INI-like syntax that sets basic theme information.
+Theme cofniguration that sets basic theme information.
 It must contain [theme] section, and may contain [options] section.

 [theme]

-inherit = basic
+inherit = "basic"

 Static files#